The IT Support team are your first point of contact with IT Services.

 When you simply need some information, such as how to set up your device to connect to the wifi or top up your print credit, you can:

 We aim to offer facilities suitable to all members of the University, taking into account the specific needs of users with disabilities.

 Most IT classrooms and study areas are wheelchair accessible.
 Some feature raised desks and printers designed to be more accessible for wheelchair users.

 We also provide assistive technologies including magnification and screen-reading facilities and software to help plan and organise your work.

 Most departments have a Departmental Computing Officer (DCO) responsible for IT support, maintenance and procurement of departmental IT equipment and liaison with IT Services.

 Some queries, for example problems with course specific software or questions about course content on the VLE (Virtual Learning Environment), fall outside the remit of IT Services; for these we suggest you seek help within your department.

 We offer a range of online materials, including booklets, video guides, slides and exercises to all members of the University.
 These resources cover essential IT skills for studying and useful skills for further employment and creativity.

 We also run face to face training sessions available to all students throughout term time to enhance your digital and academic skills.

-For staff and research graduates, we provide courses and self-guided learning material on common applications and tools, including G Suite and Microsoft Office.
+For staff and research graduates, we provide courses and self-guided learning material on common applications and tools, including Google Workspace and Microsoft Office.
 If our existing resources don't meet your requirements we may be able to provide bespoke training.